RainwayApp/warden/README.md

 ## Why?

-With [Rainway](https://rainway.io) we're tasked with launching thousands of different applications from various third parties.
+With [Rainway](https://rainway.com/) we're tasked with launching thousands of different applications from various third parties.
 To ensure launching games was a smooth process for the user, we needed a reliable way to keep track of game states.

-The ```System.Diagnostics.Process``` class while useful does not have a concept for parent applications; while Windows itself does track parents, it does not track grandparents and processes can quickly become orphaned.
-Which is where Warden comes in.
+The ```System.Diagnostics.Process``` class, while useful, does not have a concept for parent applications; In contrast, Windows itself tracks parents; however, it does not track grandparents, and processes can quickly become orphaned. ```Process.EnableRaisingEvents``` while useful, does not support monitoring URI-based launches' lifetime, processes with higher privileges than the calling application, or processes different sessions.

+That is why we built Warden.NET.

 ## Getting Started

+_As of Warden.NET 6.0.0 the calling application is no longer required to be running as Administrator.
+Some processes may be inaccessible however without those privileges._

 ### Installing